YourePrettyGood/PseudoreferencePipeline/README.md

    This is on hold for several reasons: Many tools for downstream analysis of pseudoreferences expect them to be in the same coordinate space which incorporating indels would violate; we haven't done thorough simulations and analysis of error rates in calling indels, so filtering criteria haven't been established.
 It's not too hard to incorporate into the pipeline though, it just means an extra filtering/selecting step, a possible VCF merging step, and adjusting the consensus call (not sure how GATK FastaAlternateReferenceMaker handles indels though).

 [] Support various other common mappers for `MAP` and `STAR`, e.g. Bowtie2, HISAT2, minimap2

+[] Add compatibility with GATK 4

+[] Add support for parallelizing further by genomic regions (not easy)